yaasarpomaa4-netizen/emissions-forecasting/README.md

 ### Instructions

 1. Clone or download this repository.
-2. Open `ghana-emissions-forecasting.Rproj` in RStudio.
+2. Open `Emissions.Rproj` in RStudio.
 3. Place the data file at `data/GHG_emissions.xlsx`.
 4. Install the required packages.
 5. Open `scripts/emissions_analysis.R`.